atl97853/atl97853/README.md

-Hi my name is Atl!
+Hi my name is Atl!. <br>
-I'm a self-taught computer science student
+I'm a self-taught computer science student. <br>
-I like learning new things on the internet and building software.
+I like learning new things on the internet and building software. <br>
-My hobbies are reading science fiction books and computers.
+My hobbies are reading science fiction books and play with computer and smartphone operating systems. <br>
+Right now I'm learning, algorithms, data structures, and linux. (:

 <!---
 atl97853/atl97853 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.